p-chandler/restaurant-loyalty-app/docs/project-description.md

 3. **Standardized Protocol**: A common framework allows for potential future interoperability between different restaurant loyalty programs.
 4. **Smart Contract Enforcement**: Smart contracts ensure that loyalty points are awarded and redeemed according to predefined rules.
 5. **Simplified Management**: Restaurants can focus on their core business while the blockchain handles the complexity of loyalty point tracking.
+6. **Welcome NFT System**: New customers receive unique NFTs that can be redeemed for exclusive merchandise, creating immediate value and a memorable first impression.
+7. **Digital Collectibles**: The NFTs serve as digital collectibles, enhancing customer engagement through ownership of unique digital assets.

 ## How Polkadot Was Used